alisonkit/dots/README.md

 - **Super+d** is for opening fuzzel (App Menu)
 - **Super+s** is for Multi-Monitor display options (right now I only have them for my specific workflow oops)

-i3blocks is set so that it includes time, date, volume, brightness, a stopwatch, color picker and the song currently playing in cmus.
+- i3blocks is set so that it includes time, date, volume, brightness, a stopwatch, color picker and the song currently playing in cmus.
-NeoVim already has Vim-Plug and a few plugins included.
+- NeoVim already has Vim-Plug and a few plugins included.
+- kitty runs in a transparent borderless window
+- zsh has a greeting message, a few tools like autocompletion, and a few aliases
+- CMUS has some keybinding changes, like pressing space to pause/resume music, instead of 'c', and some minor statusbas changes
+- bottom has some minor changes, nothing too different from the defaults

 ## Dependencies